kisnorbert87/V-index-Quantum-Resistant-Physical-TRNG/README.md

 ## 🧪 Reproduce & Test Randomness (optional)
 Generate a batch of keys → test with external tools.

-**Save 1000 keys (one per line), then run:**
+Save 1000 keys (one per line), then run:

-# Example on macOS/Linux if you have 'ent' installed
+Example on macOS/Linux if you have 'ent' installed ent generated_keys.txt
-ent generated_keys.txt

-# Or use dieharder / NIST STS on the produced bitstreams
-# (convert chars → bits as needed before running suites)
+Or use dieharder / NIST STS on the produced bitstreams (convert chars → bits as needed before running suites)

+ ---

-📚 Publications & References
+## 📚 Publications & References

 V‑index Preprint : https://doi.org/10.5281/zenodo.18147084

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please read CONTRIBUTING.md and follow the issue/PR templates.
 By contributing you agree your code is licensed under GPL‑3.0.